 $60 Annual DoorDash Food Delivery Credit

 The card will be adding an annual $60 credit for DoorDash food delivery for both 2020 and 2021 ($120 total).
-You will be able to use this however you see fit as it won’t be doled out in monthly increments, similar to how the Amex Gold card handles its dining credit.
+You will be able to use this however you see fit as it won’t be doled out in monthly increments, similar to how the American Express Gold Card handles its dining credit.

 And that makes sense, given one concrete addition that was added to the Chase Sapphire Reserve this week: a free DoorDash DashPass membership through 2021.
 DashPass will waive delivery fees on DoorDash orders and lower platform fees.
 DashPass typically costs $9.99 per month and DoorDash claims it will save you an average of $4 to $5 on every order.